nicolaigj/100-days-of-code/R1/r1-log.md

 Got more than an hour of coding today.
 Figured out how to build a template in Pelican and started with bootstrap.

 #### Health
 Had a workout with two of my colleagues here in Oslo, interval running in Frognerparken.
 Ran from the office to Frognerparken and did 2 x 10 intervals of 45 seconds sprinting and 15 seconds break.
 Had three course dinner, way too much food, could not finish.
 It was also quite meh.

+### R1D3
+#### Coding
+Just did an hour of coding while eating breakfast at the hotel.
+Building the navigation bar in my theme dynamically with jinja2, pretty cool!

+#### Health
+Had breakfast, one slice of bread with ham and cheese and a bowl of yoghurt, granola and berries.